 In 2006, GCSAA and the EIFG began a series of surveys on the physical features and maintenance practices of golf courses in the U.S. Known as the Golf Course Environmental Profile, the results were released from 2007-2012 and provided a baseline of information for use in the management of golf facilities but also offered an opportunity to communicate golf’s environmental efforts to the public.
 In fall 2014, the second phase of the Golf Course Environmental Profile will begin, with a second series of surveys being conducted and reported from 2014-2017, mirroring the previous series.
 The USGA will sponsor the profile in conjunction with the EIFG and support GCSAA in its efforts in the second phase.
 Read more about the Golf Course Environmental Profile »

-The Nutrient Use and Management Survey is now open
+The Pest Management Practices Survey is open

 Results from the first phase

 Read more about the first phase of the Golf Course Environmental Profile »

 on U.S. Golf Courses (2012)